-To make things clear about legislative bodies, congress is the name used to refer collectively to the House and the Senate.
-Thus, house is one of the two parts that make up congress in US politics, the other being senate.
-Thus, to remember it once and for all, here is the equation,
+To make things clear about legislative bodies, congress is the name used to refer collectively to the House of Representatives and the Senate.
+Thus, House or the House of Representatives is one of the two parts that make up the Congress in US politics, the other being Senate.
+Thus, to remember it once and for all, here is the equation.

-There is also ‘house of representatives’ that comprises 435 members that come in proportion to a state’s population.
-Thus, smaller states have lesser number of representatives, while those having higher population have a higher number of representatives.
+The House of Representatives in US is the equivalent of the British House of Commons.
+It comprises 435 members that come in proportion to a state’s population.
+Thus, smaller states have lesser number of representatives while those having higher population have a higher number of representatives.

-These two houses namely senate and house of reps make up the congress that has the power to legislate on matters of public importance.
-The system of having two houses in congress is demonstrative of a system of checks and balances to prevent any legislation becoming a law in haste.
+Together with the Senate, the House of Representatives makes up the Congress that has the power to legislate on matters of public importance.
+The system of having two houses in Congress is demonstrative of a system of checks and balances to prevent any legislation becoming a law in haste.

 What is the difference between Congress and Senate?

-· Legislative branch of the government in US is made up of House of Representatives and senate, and collectively it is referred to as congress.
+• The legislative branch of the government in US is made up of House of Representatives and Senate, and collectively it is referred to as Congress.

-· House of Representatives has 435 members with smaller states having lesser number and large states having a high number of representatives
+• House of Representatives has 435 members with smaller states having a lesser number and large states having a high number of representatives.

-· Senate has the power of impeachment while money bills cannot originate in senate
+• Senate has the power of impeachment while money bills cannot originate in the Senate.

-· A citizen has to be at least 30 years of age to become a senator whereas a person of age 25 can become a member of the lower house of congress.
+• A citizen has to be at least 30 years of age to become a Senator.

-· All senators are congressmen (or congresswomen as the case may be).
-However, all congressmen are not necessarily senators as they also can be members of House of Representatives.
+• All Congressmen and Congresswomen are not necessarily Senators as they also can be members of House of Representatives.